-This course covers the functioning of public administration and management in government structures; the history and environment of public administration and management in the U.S. and in the Government of Guam; the development and application of concepts, principles, and techniques of public administration and management in the public sector; and problems, issues, needs, achievements in public administration and management.
+This course covers the functioning of public administration and management in government structures; the history and environment of public administration and management in the U.S. and in the Government of Guam; the development and application of concepts, principles,

-PA215 (3) SUPERVISION IN GOVERNMENT ORGANIZATIONS F/SP
+PA215 SUPERVISION IN

+GOVERNMENT ORGANIZATIONS

-This course examines the operations and structure of government organizations from a supervision point of view.
+F/SP This course examines the operations and structure of government organizations from a supervision point of view.
 The course instructs students in critical supervisory theories, techniques and skills necessary for attaining superior results and accountability in government and notfor-profit organizations.
 The course is designed to assist students in becoming effective supervisors in public organizations and presents supervisory concepts organized around various functions such as planning, organizing, directing and controlling.
 The course equips Public Administration, Criminal Justice and other students with the supervisory skills they will need for growth of professional competence in the public service.

-PA233 IMPACT OF GOVERNMENT REGULATORY ADMINISTRATION ON BUSINESS
+PA233 IMPACT OF GOVERNMENT

+REGULATORY ADMINISTRATION ON BUSINESS
-This course offers an overview and rationale of public policies and administrative regulations as applied to the private sector, analysis and implementation of public policies/regulations; substantive, methodological and practical problems and issues of public policies and regulatory administration toward business by Federal,

-State and Local government, and governments in the Asian-Pacific region.
+This course offers an overview and rationale of public policies and administrative regulations as applied to the private sector, analysis and implementation of public policies/regulations; substantive, methodological and practical problems and issues of public policies and regulatory administration toward business by Federal, State and Local government, and governments in the Asian-Pacific region.

+PA303

-PA303 GOVERNMENT FINANCE
+GOVERNMENT FINANCE

-This is a survey of public financial administration; the budgetary process; the budget as an instrument of fiscal policy; sources of revenue; the procurement function; financial planning; and control.
+F This is a survey of public financial administration; the budgetary process; the budget as an instrument of fiscal policy; sources of revenue; the procurement function; financial planning; and control.
 Prerequisite: PA210